OpenRailAssociation/rcm-dx/RCM-DX-Specification_EN.md

 Distance between starting point of track and current position.

 **lineKilometer**
-Absolute position on the line travelled at the time of recording.
+Kilometrage of the current position.

 **positionQuality**
-Quality of the position measurement between zero (0) very good to 15 very bad.
+Marker for the quality of the position determination ranging from 0 meaning "very good" to 15 for "very poor".

 **positionAccuracy**
-The position accuracy.
+The position accuracy in meters.

-**positionAccuracy**
+**timestamp**
-The timestamps according to the number of values in each data set.
+The timestamp  for each position.
+Serves as primary key.

 Unit's are defined in the attribute `Unit` of each data field. <!-- TODO! -->